-Application - The application for certification for Plan Years 2017-2019.
+Application -The Qualified Health Plan Certification Application for Plan Years 2017 - 2020.

 Behavioral Health - A group of interdisciplinary services concerned with the prevention, diagnosis, treatment, and rehabilitation of mental health and substance abuse disorders.

 Board - The executive board responsible for governing the Exchange under Government Code § 100500.